 WHAT MAJORS MAY AN UNDERGRADUATE APPLICANT CHOOSE?

-Undergraduate degrees are available in architecture and interior design.
+We offer undergraduate degrees in architecture and interior design.
 To be considered for admission, you must list architecture or interior design as your first-choice major.
 We do not review applications in which interior design or architecture is the second-choice major.
-The undergraduate programs offered by the School of Architecture include the following:
+The undergraduate programs offered by the SOA include:

 - Bachelor of Science in Interior Design

 - Bachelor of Architecture

 - Bachelor of Architecture / Bachelor of Science in Architectural Engineering*

 - Bachelor of Architecture / Bachelor of Arts in Plan II

 *Note: Students admitted to the Bachelor of Architecture + Bachelor of Science in Architectural Engineering dual degree program will complete degree requirements through the School of Architecture for the Bachelor of Architecture degree and the Cockrell School of Engineering for the Bachelor of Science in Architectural Engineering degree.
 Applicants are strongly encouraged to also familiarize themselves with the Cockrell School of Engineering.